MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 ### Manage your resources

-You can sign-in to [Azure portal](https://portal.azure.com/) and manage all resources created by Teams Toolkit.
+You can sign in to [Azure portal](https://portal.azure.com/) and manage all resources created by Teams Toolkit.

 * You can select resource group from the existing list or the new resource group that you've created.
 * You can see the details of the resource group you've selected in the overview section of the table of content.

-### Customize resource provision
+## Customize resource provision

 Teams Toolkit enables you to use an infrastructure for the code approach to define the Azure resources that you want to provision.
 You can change the configuration in Teams Toolkit as per your requirement.